MCB trip curve types explained: How to choose between B, C, D, K, and Z

 One of the critical criteria when selecting miniature circuit breakers is their trip curve.
 Awareness of these curves will help you select the right breakers for your applications, and diagnose potential nuisance tripping issues.

-C: Trips at 5 to 10 times rated current.
-Suitable for medium inrush currents.
+Trips at 5 to 10 times rated current.
+The most common general-purpose curve for mixed loads and medium inrush current, such as small motors and typical panel distribution circuits.

-D: Trips at 10 to 20 times rated current.
-Suitable for high starting currents.
+Trips at 10 to 20 times rated current.
+D curve breakers are built for the highest inrush loads: large transformers, CNC/servo drives, and motors with heavy starting currents.

 The ability to tolerate inrush current is an important consideration in trip-curve selection.
 Certain loads, notably motors and transformers, experience a momentary change in current, the inrush current, at contact closure.
 Faster protective devices, like a B-trip curve, would see this inrush as a fault and open the circuit.
 For these types of loads, trip curves with a higher magnetic tripping point, either D or K, can “ride through” the momentary inrush of current, protecting the circuit without nuisance tripping.